Saatchi & Saatchi New Creators' Showcase

 LBB> What were the trickiest components and how did you overcome them?

-LBB> What projects are you working on right now that are exciting you?
-What does the rest of the year hold for you?
+LBB> What does the next year hold for you?